IrvingUrr/VM.API/README.md

 Application running on .NET 6.0 Framework.

 ## Create DB
 The scripts for the creation of the DB are provided inside the project SQLScripts under folder Scripts.
-The scripts must be executed in order, CreateDataBase(optional), CreateTableUser, CreateTableUserPurchase and finally SeedData.
+The scripts must be executed in order, CreateDataBase, CreateTableUser, CreateTableUserPurchase and finally SeedData.

 ## Update Connection String
 Please provide a valid connection string into appsettings.json file under ConnectionString.WebApiDatabase section.
 DataSource is Empty by default and Catalog is set to VirtualMind, in case of create a diferente Catalog Name, please update it accordingly.